wpwupingwp/OGU/README.md

         locus if there is more than one sequence.
     * first

-        According to the records' order in the original Genbank file, only the first sequence of the same species' same locus will be kept.
+        According to the records' order in the original GenBank file, only the first sequence of the same species' same locus will be kept.
 Others will be ignored directly.
 This is the default option due to performance considerations.